A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Theory

+For the ease of presentation, we denote $\epsilon_P:=2\epsilon_Q+\epsilon_C$.
 Importantly, although Assumption~\ref{asm:irl} requires that the used IRL method generates a good Q-function estimate, it does not imply that the IRL method will also generate a good reward function estimate.
 In fact, estimating the Q-function is easier than estimating the reward, as can be seen from \citet[Theorem 2]{geng2020deep}, where Q-function estimation has a smaller error than the reward estimation.